marcozimmer/ahk_simple_key_nav/README.md

 # ahk_simple_key_nav
-A simple AutoHotKey script to easly navigate with keyboardinstead of mouse
+A simple AutoHotKey script to easliy navigate windows pc with keyboard, instead of mouse.